‘Deeply saddened’: Hundreds gather in Belmont to remember hate crime victim who was killed in road rage incident

 Tapia, a father of three, was reportedly visiting Belmont at the time of the incident.

-“Henry is a beloved father to his children and we are deeply, deeply saddened by his loss,” said Sarah Bilodeau, who organized the vigil in Cushing Square.
+“Henry is a beloved father to his children and we are deeply, deeply saddened by his loss,” said Bilodeau, who organized the vigil in Cushing Square.
+“If we could have Henry back we know that he would have his son Eli in his arm and he’d be hanging out with Camden.”

 Officers responding to a report of a person who had been struck by a car in the area of Upland Road in Belmont around 4:20 p.m. on Tuesday found Tapia suffering from life-threatening injuries, Ryan and MacIsaac said.